php array length size count

 Array length with PHP loops

-With loops in PHP, you can count elements of an array.
+With loops in PHP, you can count the elements of an array.
 Learn more about PHP loops in our tutorial.

 $cars = array("fer" => "Ferrari", "ben" => "Benz", "bmw" => "BMW", array("vol" => "Volvo", "toy" => "Toyota"));